tcho6319/InspoFormal/documents/design-journey.md

 ## Reflection

 [Take this time to reflect on what you learned during this assignment.
 How have you improved since starting this class?
 2-4 sentences]
+I have learned a lot and really challenged myself as a programmer.
+Since I worked on this a lot over break, I had to debug on my own for the most part.
+While debugging, I realized how important it is to have organized code and a good plan (db schema, pseduocode) because it allows me to step through my code and understand my logic whenever I revisit it.